chrissarmstrong/.github.io/clip-guided-diffusion.md

 ## CLIP Guided Diffusion - A Quick Intro

 Like many (many!) others, I've been playing around recently with systems that can create 'AI art', mostly with one called "CLIP Guided Diffusion".
-I didn't come up with this idea or write this code myself; credit for that goes largely to [Katherine Crowson](https://twitter.com/RiversHaveWings) and the Collab notebooks she has been releasing to the world.
+I didn't come up with this idea or write this code myself; credit for that goes largely to [Katherine Crowson](https://twitter.com/RiversHaveWings) and the Colab notebooks she has been releasing to the world.
 I'm running code derived from those (but doing so locally).

 What is CLIP Guided Diffusion, you ask?
 In a sentence, it is a system that takes a piece of text and creates images that it thinks are a good representation of that text.